optimalconfusion/pistis/README.md

-# Implementations to accompany "SNARK Enhanced Blockchains for Free"
+# Implementations to accompany "Mining for Privacy"

 This repository provides open source implementations of the Sonic uSRS update procedure, modified to use a simple Fischlin-transformed sigma protocol as